 These would only be used in situations when the panel believes an issue is unresolved.
-If this was administered by HM Courts and Tribunal Services in England & Wales, the Procurator Fiscal Service in Scotland, or Public Prosecution Service in Northern Ireland.
+This would be administered by HM Courts and Tribunal Services in England & Wales, the Procurator Fiscal Service in Scotland, or Public Prosecution Service in Northern Ireland.
 It could be badged as the AD Tribunal.